CPOCF Training

 Webcams are required.

-The Supervisors Leadership Academy (SLA) is designed to prepare first line Probation Department supervisors for their new role as change leaders.
+The 60-hour intensive training Supervisors Leadership Academy (SLA) course is designed to prepare first line Probation Department supervisors for their new role as change leaders.
 Leadership can be defined as a process whereby an individual influences a group of individuals to achieve a common goal.
 Whether this is your definition or not, being an effective leader is key for any supervisor.
 This SLA program is designed to take participants to the next level as a leader in their department.
-Topics that will be covered in week 1 include Real Colors temperament tool, leadership roles, organizational culture, learning organization, Evidence-Based Practices (EBP), Leading and Managing Change, understanding cycle of conflict and workforce diversity.
-Topics covered in week 2 include workforce diversity, conflict management, performance measures, data-decision making, reward & recognition, and coaching and mentoring.
+Topics that will be covered in Week One include Real Colors temperament tool, leadership roles, organizational culture, learning organization, Evidence-Based Practices (EBP), Leading and Managing Change, understanding cycle of conflict, and workforce diversity.
+Topics covered in Week Two include workforce diversity, conflict management, performance measures, data-decision making, reward & recognition, and coaching and mentoring.

 Location: Sacramento, CA (training location address will be provided upon completion of registration)